 While that is all well and good, we don't know how long his clients sustained their low-carbohydrate diet, and the health improvements long term.

-After reading some of the research of biologist, Ray Peat, Don and I now have a better understanding of why a low-carbohydrate diet may not always be ideal long-term.
+After reading some of the research of biologist, Ray Peat, Don and I now have a better understanding of why a low-carbohydrate diet may not be ideal long-term.

 Primarily, while increased carbohydrate consumption may be part of the rise in obesity, diabetes, and other modern diseases, not all carbohydrates have the same negative consequences.
 According to Peat, fructose is an essential missing component in diabetics, as it is fructose that helps glucose be metabolized appropriately into blood sugar.